HasanTayar/WorldTours/README.md

 The WorldTours project is built using the following technologies:

-- Frontend: React for building the user interface and Redux for state management.
+- Frontend: React for building the user interface.
 - Backend: Express.js, a Node.js web application framework, for creating the API and handling server-side logic.
 - Database: MongoDB for storing application data.
 - Socket.IO for real-time communication in the Chat system module.